 - Environmental Class Actions – defending landfill owners and operators in regional class actions in federal and state courts involving negligence and nuisance claims arising from landfill design, construction, operation and maintenance practices.

-- Higher Education Class Actions – defending colleges and universities in class actions involving allegations of consumer fraud and reimbursements related to the COVID-19 pandemic.
+- Higher Education Class Actions – defending colleges and universities in class actions alleging breach of fiduciary duty, antitrust violations, breach of contract, and consumer fraud related to promotional materials or quality of education.

 - Insurance Class Actions – defending insurance companies in class actions involving ERISA, claims handling practices, premium collection, policy procurement, corporate governance, claims coverage, and timeliness of claim payments.